git-town/git-town/website/src/configuration-file.md

 git town config setup
 ```

 This creates a file **.git-branches.toml**.
+Here is one with the default

-Here are the default settings:
+settings:

 ```toml
 push-new-branches = false